 Page Under Construction - Watch This Space!

 Quartermasters were also in charge of general equipment, so there were also hints on how to make a frame of sticks to put over a fire in order to dry wet clothes.
 Water might be drawn from a stream or pond, boiled if required.
 Cooking hints included making meat into "kabobs", or wrapping it in either wet newspaper or clay before cooking it - or for poultry, heating a suitable stone on the fire until very hot then inserting it in the cavity so the bird cooks from the inside as well as being grilled on the outside on a spit over the fire.
-A "billy" or camp kettle could be wither stood on the fire logs or among the hot embers of the fire for hot water, or supported by a lashed tripod of green sticks.
+A "billy" or camp kettle could be either stood on the fire logs or among the hot embers of the fire for hot water, or supported by a lashed tripod of green sticks.
 Eggs, potatoes or buns could be cooked among the embers.
 Cooking was done on a trench fire, made of sods or logs, channeling the heat of the fire down the channel of the trench to make best advantage of the heat generated.
 Recipes were given for Hunter's Stew, Bread-Bannocks, Pancakes, Dumplings, Beef Pudding, Bacon and Beans, and Rabbit Bish-Bash (made from a freshly caught rabbit, once skinned and cleaned out).
+Hence a lot of the cooking was based on either buying produce from the farmer or catching it for yourself, along with a certain amount of goods from the grocer and greengrocer.

 In 1921 Guiding published 'Notes on Camping' which advised: